 Where MAVI's Vetting Process Maps to These Criteria

 MAVI's multi-stage vetting process – technical screening followed by a behavioral and problem-solving assessment – is built specifically to evaluate these four dimensions.
-The technical screen covers GAAP proficiency and tool fluency with specific scenarios, not general questions.
+The technical screen covers GAAP proficiency and tool fluency through specific scenarios, not general questions.
 The behavioral assessment evaluates independent operating ability and communication quality under realistic conditions.

 Frequently Asked Questions